From Continuity to Smoothness

 of \(m \times n\) complex matrices is a real vector space of dimension

-\(2mn\): each complex entry contributes two real degrees of freedom,
+\(2mn\).
+Each complex entry contributes two real degrees of freedom,

 one for its real part and one for its imaginary part.
-It is therefore
+The space is therefore a smooth manifold of

-a smooth manifold of dimension \(2mn\), again by the basis-induced construction.
+dimension \(2mn\), again by the basis-induced construction.

-For square matrices the notation is abbreviated: when \(m = n\), the
+For square matrices the notation is abbreviated.
+When \(m = n\), the

 spaces \(M(n \times n, \mathbb{R})\) and \(M(n \times n, \mathbb{C})\)